vbrabandt2005/42_Wolfsburg-VB/Circle-02_August2024/MiniTalk-October2024/README.md

 Every MiniTalk project (including mine and literally one from a staff member) has a de-facto text length limit of around ~2000 words on Linux.

-From what I heard fromW senior students, their code worked perfectly when they were using MacOS, I suspect it may be because differences on how MacOS (UNIX) and Ubuntu (Linux) deals with Signals.
+From what I heard from senior students, their code worked perfectly when they were using MacOS, I suspect it may be because differences on how MacOS (UNIX) and Ubuntu (Linux) deals with Signals.

 So to break MiniTalk just give it 3000+ words (from the [**Lorum Ipsum**](https://www.loremipsum.de/) for example) and then see the wonderful cries of the PC terminal.